ajay-vikram/ajay-vikram.github.io/HAR.md

 The CNN architecture is lightweight, consisting of:
 - A 2D convolution layer
-- Depthwise and pointwise convolutions for spatial-temporal filtering
+- Two depthwise separable convolutions for spatial-temporal filtering
 - Fully connected output layer with 5 class logits

 <a href="/HAR/">